A “remedy” you say? Now that doesn’t make sense! I want to get RID of them!

 This remedy is even better than using just plain vinegar!
 All you have to do is snap a cinnamon stick in half and pour white vinegar over it.
 I usually add a couple sticks and fill up a quart mason jar halfway with white vinegar.
 Alternatively, you could peel an orange, lemon, lime, or grapefruit and toss the peels in a jar as well.
 Cap it tight and shake it up once a day for a few days.
 After that, store it in a dark cupboard for 4-6 weeks to macerate (learn how to make herbal tinctures here).
 Strain the cinnamon sticks/peels out of the vinegar and use it either straight on a cotton ball or make up a batch of vinegar spray.

 Repeat the above methods every day for a few days to ensure the ants have given up.

 A Couple More Home Remedies for Ants

 FOOD GRADE Diatomaceous Earth

 Let me say that again…FOOD GRADE.
 You DO NOT want to use the kind used for filtering pools.
 That stuff isn’t safe to breathe in.
 Food grade DE is perfectly safe.

 How to Use Food Grade DE:

-• Next sprinkle a thin layer of FG DE onto carpets, around doorways and windowsills, around garbage cans, the pantry, the perimeter of your house, etc. Keep in mind that the surfaces you sprinkle FG DE on has to be dry otherwise the DE will become useless.
+• Next sprinkle a thin layer of FG DE onto carpets, around doorways and windowsills, around garbage cans, the pantry, the perimeter of your house, etc. Keep in mind that the surfaces you sprinkle FG DE on have to be dry otherwise, the DE will become useless.

 • Repeat in a few days or as needed.